2025 Skate Canada International: Men's singles

-Ilia Malinin of the United States set a new world record with his score of 228.97 in the free skate, defeating the previous world record of 227.79, which had been set by Malinin at the 2024 World Championships.
+Ilia Malinin of the United States set a new world record with his score of 228.97 in the free skate, defeating the previous world record of 227.79, which had been set by Malinin at the 2024 World Figure Skating Championships.
 His gold medal finish marked Malinin's twelfth consecutive international victory and secured him a spot at the 2025 Grand Prix of Figure Skating Final in Nagoya, Japan.
-"I feel really satisfied with my program today," Malinin stated afterward.
-"It's one of the best programs I've done this season."
 He defeated silver medalist Aleksandr Selevko of Estonia by a margin of over 76 points.
 Kao Miura of Japan finished in third place.